 - Mushrooms growing around roots

 - Leaning with cracked or buckling soil or exposed roots on the opposite side

 - Multiple V-shaped trunks vs. U-shaped.
 V-shaped are prone to splitting

-- Signs of illness: lack of foliage, fungus and/or carpenter ants at the base of the tree, hollow pockets, cavities or decay
+- Signs of illness: Lack of foliage, fungus, or carpenter ants at the base of the tree, hollow pockets, cavities, or decay

 - Signs of damage: Exposed roots, peeling bark, deep cracks, partially detached or suspended limbs or stem tops

-If you’re not sure about your tree's health, it's best to consult a certified arborist in Virginia.
-These specialists are skilled tree care professionals.
-We recommend avoiding drive-by solicitations that may not have proper training.
-If a tree's beyond help or looks dead, it should be removed as soon as possible.
+If you're not sure about your tree's health, it's best to consult a certified arborist in Virginia.
+These specialists are skilled tree-care professionals.
+We recommend avoiding drive-by solicitations that may not have proper training and certification.
+If a tree in your yard is beyond help or looks dead, it should be removed as soon as possible.
 It may or may not be safe to remove your tree yourself.
-This is a job that is usually better left to the pros as well.
+This is a job that is usually better left to an insured and licensed professional tree removal service.